 Steering Committee Members

 Katherine Dianne Mathews is Professor of Paediatrics and Neurology at the University of Iowa.
-She has served as Director of the Division of Pediatric Neurology since 2001 (expanded to the division of Neurology, Behavior and Development in 2008).
-She was involved in the early efforts to map the gene for FSHD, and was instrumental in setting up FSHD genetic testing at the University of Iowa.
+She is Vice Chair of Clinical Research for the Department of Pediatrics.
 Her research activities are focused on clinical aspects of muscular dystrophies, with the goal of improving outcomes.
-Dr. Mathews runs an active clinical service, and has been director of the MDA clinic for the past 14 years.
+She has directed a natural history study in the dystroglycanopathies as part of the University of Iowa Wellstone Muscular Dystrophy Specialized Research Center for >15 years.
 She is on the MDA Medical Advisory Committee and the FSH Society’s Scientific Advisory Board.
+Dr. Mathews runs an active clinical service and has been director of the MDA clinic for >20 years.

 John Vissing is Professor of Neurology at the University of Copenhagen, Denmark.
 John has been director of the Neuromuscular clinic and research unit since 2000.
 His main research interest is in exercise and the effect of training in muscle conditions such as Becker Muscular dystrophy and Limb Girdle Muscular dystrophy 2I.
 His other main interest is metabolic muscle disease such as McArdle disease and mitochondrial myopathies.

 Maggie Walter is Associate Professor of Neurology at the Ludwig-Maximilians-University of Munich.
 She has trained as a neurologist at the LMU Munich, and is working at the Friedrich-Baur-Institute, the neuromuscular department of the LMU, in leading position.
 Furthermore, she graduated with a master degree in management of social and health institutions.